fspoettel/pomodoro-discord-bot/README.md

   <h1>pomodoro-discord-bot</h1>
 </div>

 Discord bot that enables you to use and manage [🍅 pomodoro timers](https://en.wikipedia.org/wiki/Pomodoro_Technique) within channels and direct messages.
 It is written in Node.js and uses MongoDB as database layer.
-The bot currently runs on Heroku.
+The bot currently runs on Dokku, hosted on Digital Ocean.

 ## Usage